The Three Documents That All Women Benefit From Having

 Estate planning can feel overwhelming right now.
 But the core of it is actually simple.
 These three documents are the foundation because they answer the most important question:

-Who should step in to help if something happens to you while you’re alive?
+Who should step in to help if something happens to you, and who should care for the people who count on you?

 That’s it.
 Without these documents, the answer is unclear.
 The state decides.
 The court decides.
 Or your family is left scrambling at the very moment they need clarity.